NOAA-OWP/LGAR-Py/README.md

 ## forcing_data_files

 This folder contains sub folders for each model run.
 All that is necessary to run LGAR is correctly formatted forcing data as a .csv.
 Raw USDA SCAN data and notebooks that convert these raw data to the format usable by LGAR are also provided.
+Currently, it is necessary that the forcing data resolution is the same as time_step as specified in the config file.

 ## other useful files